a740g/Alien-Alley-64/README.md

 - MIDI playback is handled using MIDI support in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases)
 - Alt + Enter puts the game in window mode

-The source port also uses new features introduced in [QB64-PE v3.3.0+](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with older versions of QB64-PE or any version of QB64.
-You've been warned.
-Please don't nag me about backwards compatiblity.
+The source port uses new features introduced in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe/releases) and as such may not work correctly or reliably with QB64.

 Icon by [Good Stuff No Nonsense](https://iconarchive.com/artist/goodstuff-no-nonsense.html)